ISISComputingGroup/ibex_developers_manual/Automation-Application.md

 <summary>Installing the application on a host</summary>

 This will start with a pull of the application from GitHub.
-The instruction for the confiduration settins are held in the repo, and those instructions should be followed.
+The instruction for the configuration settings are held in the repo, and those instructions should be followed.
 Starting the app is all that is needed after that by running `app.py` via python.

 Note that this has to use Python 3.10 or higher, and due to constraints on the system deployed to and installing on there, a specific python instance was created, which needs to be used for this.
 At time of writing, this is Python 3.13, with the following packages installed manually:
-- plotly
+- `plotly`
-- numpy
+- `numpy`
-- pandas
+- `pandas`
-- tornado
+- `tornado`
 </details>
 <details>
 <summary>Updating the application</summary>